FIZON

 4. Original New Screens

-• 100% identical to factory-installed screens
+• Identical to factory-installed screens

-• Include full Apple programming and calibration
+• Full programming and calibration

-• Highest price point (100% baseline)
+• Highest price point

 What is the best iPhone replacement screen?

 A repair shop owner recently increased profits by 30% after implementing a tiered pricing strategy with clear explanations of each screen quality option.
-Customers appreciated the choices and often selected higher-quality screens than the shop previously offered as standard.

 The best iPhone replacement screen depends on customer needs and budget.
 For maximum quality regardless of cost, Original New or premium refurbished original screens are optimal.
 For excellent performance at better value, Soft OLED or high-grade FHD INCELL screens offer 90–95% of original quality at 30–40% of the cost.

-Factors Determining the "Best" Screen Choice
+Factors Determining the Best Screen Choice

-1. Device Usage Profile
+Device Usage Profile

 User Type Primary Activities Recommended Screen Types

-Budget-conscious Basic functionality HD INCELL, FHD INCELL
+Budget-conscious Basic usage HD INCELL, FHD INCELL

-2. Device Retention Timeline
+Device Retention Timeline

-• Less than 6 months: HD INCELL may be sufficient
+• Less than 6 months: HD INCELL

-• 2+ years: Original Refurbished or Soft OLED offers the best longevity and sustained performance
+• 2+ years: Original Refurbished or Soft OLED

-3. Functionality Requirements
+Functionality Requirements

 Screen Quality Comparison Matrix